osofem/molecules/README.md

 ```

 ### Rule
 1. The atomic symbols should always start with a capital letter followed by a small letter if the symbol is double lettered.
-E.g. `H` - Hydrogen, `C` - Carbon, `Co` - Cobalt (not CO).
+E.g. `H` - Hydrogen, `C` - Carbon, `O` - Oxygen, `Co` - Cobalt (not CO), `CO` - Carbon Monoxide.
 2. The `()`, `[]` and or `{}` brackets can be used to group the elements but should be properly nested.
 3. As this is suppose to get number of atoms from molecular formula, the formula should not start with a number (this will throw a `SnytaxError`). `2H2O` should be rewritten as `(H2O)2`.